alphagov/verify-self-service/README.md

 `./startup.sh`

+Use these credentials when running Self-Service locally

+* email: any email address
+* password: any password with at least 8 characters

 ### Running the tests
 Test are run in docker environment pegged to use firefox-esr and can be run as follows: